lcmpbll/Capstone/README.md

 ## Capstone Proposal

-_This project aims to make it easier to take your dog to the dog park by helping your dog to make friends.
+_This project aims to make it easier to take your dog to the dog park by showing the current make up of the dog park.
 Here is the full [capstone proposal](./CapstonePropsal.md)._

 ## Description